The Intersection Between UX Research and AI

 AI tools can help UX researchers find the root of user’s problems

 While UX research has a number of ways to help AI products, there are also plenty of products created with the goal of helping UX researchers make their life easier.
+In 2026, AI-assisted analysis tools have become a mainstream part of most research workflows.
 One example is Weka, a tool with pre-built machine learning algorithms that can help analyze your data more efficiently.
 This can help streamline the UX research process by reducing the amount of time spent analyzing data.
 Another tool is Laxis, an AI meeting assistant that automatically transcribes your digital meetings and creates AI generated insights based on your transcript.
+In 2026, with research teams running more interviews across distributed users than ever, that kind of automation has gone from a nice-to-have to a core part of the workflow.
 Laxis allows UX researchers to keep track of user interviews without actually taking notes, making these conversations more informative and easier to conduct.